Duane Slick: Biography

 Duane Slick was born 1961 in Waterloo, Iowa, to a Meskwaki father and a Ho-Chunk mother.

 He received a BFA degree in painting and a BA degree in Art Education from the University of Northern Iowa.
 Slick completed an MFA degree in 1990 in painting from the University of California, Davis (UC Davis).
-While at UC Davis, he was mentored by artist, George Longfish.

-He previously taught at Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico, from 1992 and 1995.
-Since 1995, Slick teaches fine arts at Rhode Island School of Design (RISD).
+While at UC Davis, he was mentored by artist George Longfish.
+He previously taught at Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico, from 1992 to 1995.
+Since 1995, Slick has taught printmaking and painting at Rhode Island School of Design (RISD).

 In 2010, he was a resident at School for Advanced Research (SAR), where he created his work Field Mouse Goes to War.
 In 2012, Slick was awarded the Eiteljorg Contemporary Art Fellowship, and his work was included in the associated group exhibition, We Are Here!
 (2012).

-Slick's work is included in many public art collections including the National Museum of American History at the Smithsonian Institution, Danforth Art Museum, Des Moines Art Center, among others.
+Slick's work is included in many public art collections including the National Museum of American History at the Smithsonian Institution, Milwaukee Art Museum, Chazen Museum of Art, Danforth Art Museum, and the Des Moines Art Center, among others.

+His first solo museum exhibition, The Coyote Makes the Sunset Better, premiered in 2022 at The Aldrich Contemporary Art Museum.

+Slick was also a co-curator of Marking Resilience: Indigenous North American Prints, a 2023 exhibition staged by the Museum of Fine Arts, Boston.